Historian philosopher exploring culture, textiles & our relationship with ourselves,

 Praise for blue feet monsoon

 ‘This is an immersive tapestry of sights, sounds, smells, tastes and textures.
 Each thread invites us to explore a rich landscape—both in terms of physical geography and human experience in which time, places, cultures and people interact.
-In other words, I freaking loved it!
+In other words, I freaking loved it!’

--MATHIEU GAGNON, PHD, TCK Research Podcast
+-MATHIEU GAGNON, PhD, TCK Research Podcast

 ‘A fun trip through adolescent ups and downs.
 I enjoyed this fast paced book about change and movement.’